-For the above reasons, coupled with the significantly higher estimation uncertainty stemming from the impact of the COVID-19 global pandemic on multiple sectors of the economy, impairment of loans and advances to customers was considered by us to be a significant risk in our audit, which required our increased attention.
+For the above reasons, impairment of loans and advances to customers was considered by us to be a significant risk in our audit, which required our increased attention.
 Accordingly, we considered the area to be a key audit matter.

-- Testing the design, implementation and operating effectiveness of selected key controls over the approval, recording and monitoring of loans and advances, including, but not limited to, the controls relating to the identification of loss events / default, appropriateness of the classification of exposures into performing and nonperforming, calculation of days past due, collateral valuations and the overall ECL estimate; - Assessing whether the definition of default and the financial instruments standard's staging criteria were consistently applied.
-Also assessing whether the definition of default applied for each segment/portfolio is appropriate based on the requirements of the Standard (e.g. taking into account the 90-day presumption); - Evaluating whether in its loan staging and ECL measurement the Group appropriately considered the effects of the market disruption resulting from the COVID-19 pandemic; - Challenging LGD and PD parameters used by the Group, by reference to historical defaults and realized losses on those defaults, and also considering any required adjustments to reflect expected changes in circumstances. - Obtaining the Group's forward-looking information used in the Group's ECL assessment.
-Assessing the information by means of comparison to publicly available information and corroborating inquiries of the Management Board; - For impairment allowances calculated individually, for a risk-based sample of loans, critically assessing, by reference to the underlying documentation (loan files) and through discussion with the loan officers and credit risk management personnel, the existence of any triggers for classification to Stage 3 as at 31 December 2020;

-For the exposures with triggers for classification in Stage 3, challenging key assumptions applied in the Management Board's estimates of future cash flows used in the impairment calculation, such as collateral values by reference to own marker search and also performing respective independent estimations, where relevant.
+- testing the Group's IT control environment for data security and access; - Testing the design, implementation and operating effectiveness of selected key controls over the approval, recording and monitoring of loans and advances, including, but not limited to, the controls relating to the identification of loss events default. appropriateness of the classification of exposures performing and non-performing, calculation of days past due, collateral valuations and the overall ECL estimate; - Assessing whether the definition of default and the financial instruments standard's staging criteria were appropriately and consistently applied; - For collective impairment allowance: - Obtaining the Group's forward-looking information used in the ECL assessment.
+Assessing the information by means of comparison to publicly available information and corroborating inquiries of the Management Board; - Challenging key model parameters of loan given default (LGD) and probability of default (PD), by reference to historical defaults and realized losses on those defaults, and also considering any required adjustments to reflect expected changes in circumstances. - For impairment allowances calculated individually: - For a risk-based sample of loans, critically assessing, by reference to the underlying documentation (loan files) and through discussion with the loan officers and credit risk management personnel, the existence of any triggers for classification to Stage 3 as at 31 December 2021; - For the exposures with triggers for classification in Stage 3, challenging key assumptions applied in the Management Board's estimates of future cash flows used in the impairment calculation, such as collateral values by reference publicly available market data search and also performing respective independent estimations, where relevant:

-For loans and advances exposures in totality:

-Examining whether the Group's loan impairment and credit risk-related disclosures in the consolidated financial statements appropriately include and describe the relevant quantitative and qualitative information required by the applicable financial reporting framework.
+- For loans and advances exposures in totality: - Examining whether the Group's loan impairment and credit risk-related disclosures in the consolidated financial statements appropriately include and describe the relevant quantitative and qualitative information required by the applicable financial reporting framework.